-In addition to the seven cervical vertebrae, cervical anatomy features eight cervical nerves (C1-C8) that branch off of the spinal cord and control different types of bodily and sensory activities.
+In addition to the seven cervical vertebrae, cervical anatomy features eight cervical nerve roots (C1-C8) that branch from the spinal cord and control motor and sensory abilities for different parts of the body.

 Each cervical nerve is named based on the lower cervical vertebra that it runs between.
-As an example, the nerve root that runs between the second cervical vertebra and the third cervical vertebra in the neck is described as the C3 nerve.
+As an example, the C6 nerve root runs between the C5 vertebra and the C6 vertebra.

 Cervical Nerve Functions

-- C5 controls upper body muscles like the Deltoids (which form the rounded contours of the shoulders) and the Biceps (which allow flexion of the elbow and rotation of the forearm).
+- C5 controls upper body muscles like the deltoids (which form the rounded contours of the shoulders) and the biceps (which allow flexion of the elbow and rotation of the forearm).
 The C5 dermatome covers the shoulders and outer part of the arm down to about the elbow or close to the wrist.

-- C7 controls the Triceps (the large muscle on the back of the arm that allows for straightening of the elbow).
+- C7 controls the triceps (the large muscle on the back of the arm that allows for straightening of the elbow).
 The C7 dermatome goes from the shoulder down the back of the arm and into the middle finger.